Rosberg faster than Hamilton in Bahrain

 McLaren's Spaniard Fernando Alonso was seventh and 12th on the timesheets but team mate Jenson Button had a miserable day.

-The 2009 champion failed to record a lap time after an electrical problem sent him spinning on track to a standstill in the opening minutes, and was again sidelined in the evening session after just three laps before returning later.
+The 2009 champion failed to record a lap time after spinning and stopping on track in the opening minutes, and was again sidelined in the evening session after just three laps before returning later.

-"Hopefully we don't have any issues so I can get some running in tomorrow to see what the car is doing, because when you are thrown in at the deep end here it is quite tricky with braking," said Button.

 Mercedes are favourites for Sunday's race, with fans hoping to see another duel in the desert between Hamilton and Rosberg after last year's thriller.

-"With these tyres and with Ferrari in the mix, I think we could see a real special race here," Hamilton said.
+"With these tires and with Ferrari in the mix, I think we could see a real special race here," Hamilton said.

 (Editing by Toby Davis)